oguzhan-prplbx/xkcdApp/README.md

 | KMS Key ID | alias/aws/ssm | Choose the default AWS managed key.
 This will allow ECS containers to access to parameters without further configuration. |
 | Value | xkcddb_test_db  | Type the database name you gave in the RDS Creation: Additional Configuration step. |

 Follow the same steps to add the remaining database connection credentials to paramater store.
 You may also want to add `SECRET_KEY` variable generated for your Django project.
-Django's `SECRET_KEY` is used for encryption inside Django.
+Django's `SECRET_KEY` is used for encryption jobs inside Django.

 When you are finished with adding the secrets, you should see something like this on Parameter Store Console.